wp-plugins/gantry/readme.txt

 Once you downloaded and installed Gantry Framework plugin, please download also a default theme (that is intended to be used as a basis for building your own themes) from [Gantry Framework](http://gantry-framework.org/ "Gantry Framework") site.

 == Changelog ==

+= 4.1.5 =
+* Fixed layout issues when using WPML and multilingual widgets
+* Fixed strict standards error in invertPositionOrder for RTL languages
+* Fixed Warning caused by $gantry being null when using WPTouch
+* Fixed RTL notices caused by using deprecated get_bloginfo calls
+* Added wp_nonce_field() to the Login Form widget

 = 4.1.4 =
 * Fixed potential security risk